 Climbing Everest is not easy.
 It is not for beginners.
 It is not to be rushed.
 Climbing Everest is a privilege.
 It is a right that should be earned.
 When you fly into Kathmandu, you may see Everest out your window.
 It is at the same level as your airplane is flying.
 Let that sink in.

 Climbing Everest is hard.
 It tests you in ways you never knew possible.
-You will understand that several months after you get home – regardless of your result.
+You understand that several months after you get home – regardless of your result.
 So, yes, climbing Mount Everest, Chomolungma, Sagarmatha, or Peak XV is life-changing.
 Climb with confidence that you are prepared, knowledgeable, and with a clear sense of purpose.

 If you summit, it will change your life.
 If you attempt it, it will change your life.
 But no matter the results, the experience is what you take away – not the summit.
-Research, train, prepare and climb with confidence.
+Research, train, prepare, and climb with confidence.
 The reward is worth the pain.
 The summit is worth the cost.

 Climbing Everest can change your life.